On the Optimality of Functional Sliced Inverse Regression: Numerical Studies

-The left panel of Figure \ref{fig:optimal m} is the average subspace estimation error under Model I where $n$ ranges in $\{2\times 10^3,2\times 10^4,2\times 10^5,5\times 10^5,10^6\}$, $m$ ranges in $\{3,4,\dots,25\}$, and $H=10$.
+The left panel of Figure \ref{fig:optimal m noise2H15} is the average subspace estimation error under Model (I) where $n$ ranges in $\{2\times 10^3,2\times 10^4,5\times10^4,2\times 10^5,5\times 10^5,10^6\}$, $m$ ranges in $\{3,4,\dots,25\}$.
 The optimal value of $m$ (denoted by $m^*$) for each $n$ is marked with a red circle.
-The shaded areas represent the standard error associated with these estimates and all of them are less than $0.003$.
-The right panel of Figure \ref{fig:optimal m} illustrates the linear dependence of $\log(m^*)$ on $\log(n)$.
-The solid line characterizes the linear trend of $\log(m^*)$ with increasing $\log(n)$.
-The dotted line is the straight line fitted by least squares regression, featuring $1-R^2<0.02$ and a slope of $0.198$, which is close to the theoretical value: $2/11\approx0.182$.
-These results verify the theoretically optimal choice of $m$ in refined FSIR.
+Among the 100 replicates for every $n$, the number of times that the minimal estimation error occurs at $m^*$ is $48,32,29,29,26,26$, respectively.
+The shaded areas represent the standard error bands associated with these estimates (all smaller than $0.009$).
+The right panel of Figure~\ref{fig:optimal m noise2H15} illustrates the linear dependence of $\log(m^*)$ on $\log(n)$.
+The solid line characterizes the linear trend of $\log(m^*)$ against $\log(n)$.
+The dotted line is their least-squares fitting, with its slope estimated as $0.2$, which is close to the theoretical value of $2/11$.
+These results are consistent with the theoretically optimal choice of $m$ in FSIR-OT.